MajorOps Philosophy¶

 We take from medicine: structured handover, standardized severity assessment, and the principle that clinical saves (successful early interventions) should be recognized and learned from.

-The Major Incident Manager is the switchboard operator: routes signals, sets tempo, and keeps span-of-control so specialists can work without noise.
+The Major Incident Manager is the 911 dispatcher: routes signals, sets tempo, and keeps span-of-control so specialists can work without noise.
 Their job is tempo, clarity, and command — not hands-on technical recovery.

 This distinction matters because the failure mode in most incidents is a technically excellent engineer trying to do two things at once: own the call and fix the issue.
 They usually fail at both.